-Habitat loss, fragmentation and destruction are pushing tigers into smaller and smaller areas and closer to human habitations, making human-tiger conflicts more common.
+Habitat loss, fragmentation and destruction are pushing tigers into smaller areas closer to human habitations, making human-tiger conflicts more common.
 Habitat loss and fragmentation also makes the tigers’ prey food sources scarcer.